The following text was adapted from a QuickBooks Community page.

 Then, record a bank deposit to the refund check.

-Click the + New button and choose Bank Deposit.
+Click the + Create button and choose Bank Deposit.

 Select the appropriate bank account where you got the refund.